 Other record offices in London, Surrey and West Sussex by special arrangement: please enquire.

 Please e-mail details of your enquiry for a free initial assessment or use the

 Please provide in your e-mail (or in an attachment of up to 3 pages) any information you feel is relevant.
 I regret that I cannot provide a free initial assessment if I'm asked to visit a website to locate information from your published family tree.

 If you prefer, you can send your enquiry by post (for a free initial assessment please provide a return e-mail address or s.a.e.):

 Patricia O'Neill, 6 Mansergh Road, Chichester, West Sussex PO19 6YN

 I regret that I am unable to respond to enquiries for general information.

 I also work with those who have been adopted who wish to trace birth relatives or learn more about their birth family, where enquiries by specialist organizations have failed.
 During 2005-06 I worked in parallel with the Salvation Army to successfully reunite 8 siblings, separated as children during the 1930s after the death of their father (this case referred to with client's permission).

 I have also assisted several authors, working on topics as diverse as WW2 prisoner of war escape attempts; tracing a 19thC clockmaker working in London (for a county history); WW2 RAF squadron logs and diaries; and researching a family who left London to run a business in a neighbouring county.
 In 2012, I produced a handlist of useful resources for the Crime Writers’ Association.

-Coming to England to find your roots?
-See how I can help you get the most from your visit, use your time efficiently and ensure you visit the correct archive to view the records you need to research your family history.
+Coming from overseas to find your roots in England?
+I can help you get the most from your visit, use your time efficiently and ensure you visit the correct archive to view the records you need to research your family history.